bunkerity/bunkerweb/docs/troubleshooting.md

 - [Handling false positive](https://www.netnea.com/cms/apache-tutorial-8_handling-false-positives-modsecurity-core-rule-set/)
 - [Adding exceptions and tuning](https://coreruleset.org/docs/exceptions.html)

+## Bad behavior

+The [bad behavior](https://bunkerized-nginx.readthedocs.io/en/latest/security_tuning.html#bad-behaviors-detection) feature comes with a set of status codes considered as "suspicious".
+You may need to tweak the corresponding list to avoid false positives within your application.

 ## Whitelisting

 It's a common case that a bot gets flagged as suspicious and can't access your website.
-Instead of disabling the corresponding security feature(s) we recommend a whitelist approach.
+Instead of disabling the corresponding security feature(s) we recommend a whitelisting approach.
 Here is a list of environment variables you can use :

 - `WHITELIST_IP_LIST`
 - `WHITELIST_REVERSE_LIST`